 These are the daily habits that help my dyslexic reader to be more successful.

-I have been homeschooling kids with dyslexia for 20 years!
+I have been homeschooling kids with dyslexia for over 20 years!
 Where did the time go?

 Let him move a lot in the morning.
 This could be jumping on our well-used trampoline, building elaborate forts or just running around in the backyard.
 I encourage him to get outside before school every morning because exercise has been proven to help with academic achievement.

 Eat a healthy breakfast.
 Because this kid tends to have some attention and focus issues (mainly overcome by short, intense lessons throughout the day) I insist on him having a healthy breakfast every day.
 This might be yogurt and granola, some whole grain bread and nut butter with fruit and lots of water!

 Having a regular routine.
 Since several of my kids have variations of ADD & ADHD, we keep a regular routine so that they always know what is happening next.
 Whenever we get away from this routine (as happens to all of us) it becomes hard for them to get organized and focus is way more difficult.